dfinity/ic-js/packages/ic-management/README.md

 Parameters:

 - `params.keyId`: The key id for which the public key will be derived, consisting of a `name` and a `curve`.
-- `params.canisterId`: The canister id for which the public key will be derived.
-It defaults to the caller's canister id if unspecified.
+- `params.canisterId`: The canister ID for which the public key will be derived.
+It defaults to the caller's canister ID if unspecified.
 - `params.derivationPath`: The derivation path that will be used to derive the public key.

 [:link: Source](https://github.com/dfinity/ic-js/tree/main/packages/ic-management/src/ic-management.canister.ts#L327)